In this article you’ll learn how to add music to PowerPoint, and the different playback and looping options that are available to you.

 After inserting music to your presentation, you can then convert your entire presentation into a video and share it with your colleagues.
 To learn how to save your presentation as a video, read our guide here.

-How to hide your audio file
+How to hide an audio file in PowerPoint

-If you don’t want your audio file to be visible on screen during your presentation, you can either click and drag it off of your slide space, or simply:
+If you don’t want your audio file to be visible on screen during your presentation, you can either click and drag it off your slide space, or simply:

 - Select the Audio File